stefanjarina/SimpleDockerApps/README.md

 ### `New-Sda<ServiseName>` [-Password \<password\>] [-Version \<version\>]

 - Downloads an image if not already in cache
-- Creates new docker container bound to default network `servers` and exposing default ports on localhost
+- Creates new docker container
+  - bound to default network `servers`
+  - exposing applications default ports on localhost
+  - name ends in `-server`
 - Starts docker container

 ### `Connect-Sda<ServiseName>` [-Password \<password\>]